Blackpool weather forecast: This is when heavy rain will hit Blackpool today

-The weather in Blackpool is set to be a mixed bag today, as forecasters predict sunshine, cloud and rain.
+The weather in Blackpool is set to be a mixed bag today, as forecasters predict cloud, sunny spells and rain.

+However, temperatures are set to climb slightly today, reaching a peak of 15C.

 What will the weather be like this morning in Blackpool?